-How to Become a Firefighter EMT: Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary
+How to Become a Firefighter EMT: Duties, Requirements, Certifications, Job Outlook, and Salary

 They’re the first line of defense against disasters.
-They wait 24-hours a day just in case they’re needed.
-And they’re the first to rush into literal flames to save another human being’s life.
+They’re on call 24-hours a day just in case they’re needed.
+And they’re the first to rush into literal flames to save another person’s life.

 Few careers are as heroic as being a firefighter, and understandably, few are harder to break into.
 There are strict physical requirements and thorough background checks.
-But of growing importance is the fact that more and more firefighter positions require something beyond the rigorous firefighter training… an EMT certification.
+At the same time, more and more firefighter positions require training in emergency medical services and EMT certification.

-The majority of calls to which firefighters respond involve medical emergencies (70% or more, to be exact), so it makes sense that over 90% of fire departments now require their employees to be EMT certified before jumping on the truck.
+The majority of calls to which firefighters respond involve medical emergencies (almost two-thirds or 64%, to be exact).
+So, it makes sense that more than 90% of fire departments now require their employees to be EMT certified before jumping on the truck.

-If you want to wear the helmet and badge, you’ll definitely need brush up on your EMT skills.
-Here’s a look at exactly what you’ll need to study, the tests you’ll need to pass, and the time you’ll need to commit to earn that required EMT certification and begin your career as a firefighter.
+If you want to wear the helmet and badge, you’ll need to brush up on your EMT skills.
+Here’s a look at precisely what you’ll need to study, the tests you’ll need to pass, and the time you’ll need to commit to begin your career as a firefighter.

-An EMT is an EMT, regardless of the uniform they wear, and that’s an emergency medicine foundation shared by both firefighters and ambulance EMTs.
-Both receive the same medical training, both require physical tests, both require CPR certification, and both are expected to perform emergency medical treatment in the field.
-The primary difference between the two is the time required for training and the overall job responsibilities.
+An EMT is an EMT, regardless of their uniform or workplace.
+Firefighter EMTs and ambulance EMTs both receive the same medical training.
+Both require physical tests, CPR certification, and both must perform emergency medical treatment in the field.
+The primary difference between these two roles is the time needed for training and overall job responsibilities.

 How Long Does it Take to Become a Firefighter EMT?

-For future firefighter EMTs, that 14-Day Boot Camp is just the beginning—you’ll also attend a Fire Academy, which can last 14 to 16 weeks if studying full time.
+EMT training is just the beginning for future firefighter EMTs—you’ll also attend a Fire Academy, which can last 14 to 16 weeks if studying full time.
 Some employers also require an associate degree or additional training in fire science.
-However, once the courses and certification are complete, a firefighter’s responsibilities extend well beyond that of an EMT.
-Providing emergency medical treatment is still a primary part of their job, but it’s just one of the many life-saving tools in the firefighter’s tool belt.
+However, once the courses and certification are complete, a firefighter’s responsibilities extend well beyond an EMT.
+Although providing emergency medical treatment is a primary part of their job, it’s just one of the many life-saving tools in the firefighter’s tool belt.

 Where Do Firefighter EMTs Work?

-There are two types of firefighter—volunteer and full-time.
+There are two types of firefighters—volunteer and full-time.

-Volunteer firefighters (about two thirds of the firefighter workforce) work from home or hold other jobs until they are called.
+Volunteer firefighters work from home or hold other jobs while “on-call.”
+About two-thirds of all firefighters are volunteers.

-Full-time firefighters (those who plan to make a career out of the job) work out of a central firehouse.
+Full-time firefighters make it their career to serve as firefighters.
+They typically work out of a central firehouse.
 Here, they’ll sleep, eat, shower, exercise, and prepare for the next emergency call—which can come at any hour of the day or night.

-Because it’s a shared living quarters, firefighters divide up the usual household chores (much like roommates).
-Someone will be assigned to cook certain days, another may do the grocery shopping, while others will help with the cleaning.
-The most important thing about the firehouse, though, is that everyone is ready to drop whatever they’re doing the moment duty calls.
+Firefighters divide the usual household chores because it’s a shared living quarter (like roommates).
+From cooking and cleaning to grocery shopping, they all work together to fulfill these shared responsibilities.
+The most important thing about the firehouse is that everyone is ready to drop whatever they’re doing the moment duty calls.

 Firefighter EMT Job Description